int128/jira-to-slack/README.md

 # jira-to-slack [![CircleCI](https://circleci.com/gh/int128/jira-to-slack.svg?style=shield)](https://circleci.com/gh/int128/jira-to-slack)

-This is a Slack and Mattermost integration for notifying JIRA events.
+This is a Slack and Mattermost integration for notifying Jira events.
 It is written in Go and ready on App Engine.